-December - March (No classes from December 17 - January 3)
+December - March (No classes from December 17 - January 3 and February 14)

 Parent Meeting, Evaluation, and Jersey/Sock Fitting Day will be December 1st.